-My journey through the halls of City planning.
-On a sunny morning in March of 2017, I stood waiting by the elevator of the atrium as smartly dressed people passed by.
-Soon our no-nonsense engineer joined me as we headed up for a preliminary meeting with Calgary city planning.
-Averil knows the ropes of… Continue reading Conditions of Approval
+What I learned about faith from city planning.
+On a sunny March morning in 2017, I stood waiting by the elevator of the City Hall atrium as smartly dressed people rushed by.
+Soon our no-nonsense engineer arrived and we headed up for a preliminary meeting with Calgary city planning.
+Averil knows the ropes of City… Continue reading When God Begins.

 Talking to a Sunni Muslim women recently, I was curious about her practice of Ramadan.
 She shared that not drinking water all day was the hardest part; and that the fast in Calgary, is from 3:40 am to 9:40 pm.
 She explained that all Muslims are expected, once they reach puberty, to participate, but there are a number of exceptions such as health and pregnancy.
 I pointed out that Jesus anticipated that Christians would fast also.
 She was curious whether Christian fasting included not drinking water like Sunnis do.
 Oh, I replied Christian fasting is optional, people can do whatever they want.